End of the Year Review

 I like to look at what went well and what didn’t.
 What were some of the key lessons learned – for me they were – health is everything; financial security is a must and bigger isn’t always better.

-Some big things happened in 2020 – don’t discount the beautiful & hard things that made you stronger this year.
+Don’t discount the beautiful & hard things that made you stronger this year.
 As a family we like to fill out our Top 10 of the year highlights (available as a free download here).
 It’s so important to pause, recognize & celebrate your accomplishments the previous year before moving onto the next.
 What are you most proud of?
 What were some of your favorite moments or memories?
 What results did you achieve?

 Once we’ve reviewed achievements, lessons, etc. we can look towards the new year.
 What do you want to do differently this coming year?
 We’ve got just one life – ask yourself – are you spending it on what matters most?
 This is the key question that I ask myself as I begin setting the right goals for the upcoming year.